BikLab/MARS8180-EnvDataSci/Week1b-Unix-crash-course.md

 ../project/results:
 ```

+## Shortcuts

+control+A: move to the beginning of the line

+control+E: move to the end of the line

+up and down arrows: view command history

+tab: complete the command name or filename/path

 ## Good names for files and directories

 Complicated names of files and directories can make your life painful when working on the command line.
 Here we provide a few useful tips for the names of your files and directories.